I want to get married - what do I do first?

 After the ceremony

 Once the ceremony is over, the Registrar will ask you to check that your details have been correctly entered into the marriage register.
 Please check them carefully, as there can be problems if errors have to be corrected later.
-You will then be asked to sign the register.
-The bride should sign in the name she was known by immediately before the ceremony.
+You will then be asked to sign the register in the name under which you contracted the marriage .
 Your two witnesses will then be asked to sign, followed by the Superintendent Registrar or Minister who conducted the marriage ceremony and finally, the Registrar.